 How is RAP diagnosed?

-She’ll probably take samples of blood and urine to do some tests.
-She also can order a scan to look inside your body for a problem, such as a CT scan, MRI, or an ultrasound.
+They’ll probably take samples of blood and urine to do some tests.
+They also can order a scan to look inside your body for a problem, such as a CT scan, MRI, or an ultrasound.
 If you’re over age 50, you may get a colonoscopy, which is when a doctor uses a thin, flexible tool with a camera to look for problems inside your colon and rectum.

 The results of these tests will help your doctor decide what kind of treatment will help you or your child the most.
 If a specific health issue is making your stomach hurt, you’ll need to get treatment for that problem.
 Your doctor could also suggest lifestyle changes like eating different foods or finding ways to manage stress.
 Often, a mix of different things helps.